Skip to main content

 }

-The execute_streaming method is synchronous (no spawn_blocking) because it’s called FROM within a blocking context:
+The execute_streaming method is synchronous (no spawn_blocking) because it’s called from within a blocking context.
+It also uses the shared agent:

 fn execute_streaming(&self, request: HttpRequest) -> Result<StreamingHttpResponse> {